SerNet/verinice/README.md

 To build the Verinice client, client update site, server and report designer all at once execute the following commands:

-1. `cd sernet.verinice.releng.parent`
-1. `mvn -Dtycho.disableP2Mirrors=true clean verify`
+1. `./mvnw -Dtycho.disableP2Mirrors=true clean verify`

 To see where the Verinice client, client update site, server and report designer build artifacts can then be found